Strong Coupling to Two-Dimensional Anderson Localized Modes

 where $A_n = |\se_n(\br)|^2$.
 The LDOS spectrum contains all the relevant parameters of a given mode (central frequency, linewidth and local intensity).
 A major interest is that it can in principle be determined experimentally from fluorescent lifetime measurements, even at the nanoscale in complex geometries~\cite{LDOS_SNOM}.
 For convenience, we also define the Purcell factor associated to a given mode $n$, and a position $\br$, as $\mathrm{F}_p= \rho_n(\br, \omega_n)/\rho_0$, where $\rho_0=\omega/(2\pi c^2)$ is the vacuum LDOS in 2D.

-In order to investigate Anderson localization numerically, we consider an assembly of 2D point scatterers described by their electric polarizability $\alpha(\omega) = (2\Gamma_0/k_0^2)(\omega_0-\omega-i\Gamma_0/2)^{-1}$, where $k_0=\omega/c$, $\omega_0$ is the resonance frequency and $\Gamma_0$ the linewidth.
-This form of the polarizability satisfies the optical theorem (energy conservation).
-In the present work, we have fixed $\omega_0 = 3\times 10^{15}\hz$ (visible optical radiation) and $\Gamma_0=5\times 10^{16}\hz \gg \omega_0$.
-With such parameters (wide resonance), the scattering cross-section of the scatterers is constant over the spectral range we will consider below.
+In order to investigate Anderson localization numerically, we consider an assembly of 2D point scatterers described by their electric polarizability $\alpha(\omega) = (2\Gamma_0/k_0^2)(\omega_0-\omega-i\Gamma_0/2)^{-1}$, where $k_0=\omega/c$, $\omega_0$ is the resonance frequency and $\Gamma_0$ the natural linewidth.
+This form of the polarizability describes non absorbing scatterers and satisfies energy conservation.
+It has been chosen to provide the simplest model of a strongly scattering medium exhibiting Anderson localization.
+The influence of absorption (in the host medium or in the scatterers) and of out-of-plane scattering (in a quasi 2D system) on Anderson localization is beyond the scope of the present study that is focused on the strong-coupling condition.
+We have fixed $\omega_0 = 3\times 10^{15}\hz$ (visible optical radiation) and $\Gamma_0=5\times 10^{16}\hz \gg \omega_0$.
+With such a wide resonance, the scattering cross-section of the scatterers is constant over the spectral range considered in the numerical simulations below.
 The scatterers are randomly distributed in a cylinder of radius $R$.
 In order to compute the LDOS at the central point $\br_S$, we need to compute the field scattered at $\br_S$ when the system is illuminated by a source dipole $\stp$ also located at $\br_S$ [see Fig.~\ref{fig:anderson}(a)].
 The exciting field on scatterer number $i$ is given by the self-consistent equation

 where $\br_i$ is the position of scatterer number $i$.
 The 2D vacuum Green function is $\sG_0(\br,\br',\omega) = (i/4) \operatorname{H}_0^{(1)}(k_0|\br-\br'|)$, where $\operatorname{H}_0^{(1)}$ is the zero-order Hankel function of the first kind.
 For a system with $N$ scatterers, the linear system of $N$ self-consistent equations can be solved numerically.
 Once the exciting field on each scatterer is known, it is possible to compute the scattered field at $\br_S$, and to deduce the Green function and the LDOS $\rho(\br_S,\omega)$.